input-output-hk/essential-cardano-content/content/video/book-token-or-cnft-review.md

 image_text: ""
 ---

 One of the more unique projects developing on the Cardano blockchain has a revolutionary idea that could inspire mass adoption for the ecosystem.
-WIth virtually no resistance or competition in the space, let's see what their odds are of success.
+With virtually no resistance or competition in the space, let's see what their odds are of success.